Philadelphia Probation Violation Lawyer

 The Law Offices of Lloyd Long can help you deal with a probation violation.
 Defense attorney Lloyd Long has extensive experience in criminal law that he can utilize to help you with your case.
 To schedule a free legal consultation, call the Law Offices of Lloyd Long at (215) 302-0171 today, or contact us online.

-Pennsylvania defines probation as an alternative to incarceration that allows a person convicted of a crime to serve their criminal sentence while being monitored by Pennsylvania’s Adult Probation and Parole Department (APPD).
+Philadelphia defines probation as an alternative to incarceration that allows a person convicted of a crime to serve their criminal sentence while being monitored by Pennsylvania’s Adult Probation and Parole Department (APPD).
 A probation officer from the APPD will be assigned to your case when you are placed on probation.
 This officer is supposed to help you acclimate to probation and understand what is required of you during your probation term.
-The following is a list of common rules and conditions of probation in Pennsylvania:
+The following is a list of common rules and conditions of probation in Philadelphia:

 - You must report to your probation officer when requested and permit your probation officer to visit your residence